-Mission has traditionally been viewed as a bedroom community with a small-town atmosphere, convenient services, and a family friendly environment.
+Mission has traditionally been viewed as a first-tier suburban community with a small-town atmosphere, convenient services, and an inclusive and welcoming environment.
 Residents enjoy an excellent standard of living as a result of the active community spirit, an award-winning school system, low crime rates and high-quality service delivery.
 The governing body proactively addresses quality of life issues to ensure that the current standard of living is not only maintained, but ultimately enhanced.